Student Code of Conduct

 • Any situation that is detrimental to the educational mission and/or interests of the university.

-Students may be charged under this Student Code of Conduct for engaging in behavior that violates federal, state, or local laws or ordinances whether such behavior takes place on campus or off-campus or whether civil or criminal penalties may also be imposed for such conduct.
-A violation of this policy is not predicated upon a final determination by a court of law.
+Students may be charged under this Student Code of Conduct for engaging in behavior that violates federal, state, local laws , or ordinances whether such behavior takes place on or off campus and or whether civil or criminal penalties may also be imposed for such conduct.
+A violation of this policy is not based upon a final determination by a court of law.
 Therefore, it is not necessary for a student to have been found to have violated a federal, state, or local law by a court of law to be held accountable under the Student Code of Conduct.

 A student retains the rights, protection, guarantees, and responsibilities which are held by all citizens.
-The university’s student conduct system does not interfere with, in intention or application, the constitutional rights and guarantees of students.
-However, students are not permitted to express themselves in a manner that may be deemed as harassment,retaliatory, abusive, bullying, cyberbullying, or in other ways that violates the Student Code of Conduct or interfere with another’s pursuit of their own rights and/or the normal operations of the university.
+NIU’s student conduct system does not interfere with, in intention or application, the constitutional rights and guarantees of students.
+Students are encouraged to not express themselves in a manner that may be deemed as harassment, retaliatory, abusive, bullying, cyberbullying, or in other ways that violates the Student Code of Conduct or interfere with another’s pursuit of their own rights and/or the normal operations of the university.

-There is no time limit on reporting violations of the Student Code of Conduct; however, the longer someone waits toreport an offense, the more difficult it becomes for NIU officials to obtain information and witness statements to make determinations regarding alleged violations.
+There is no time limit on reporting violations of the Student Code of Conduct; however, the longer someone waits to report an offense, the more challenging it becomes for university officials to obtain information and witness statements to make determinations regarding alleged violations.

 The Student Code of Conduct does not normally apply to the following university relationships with students: